 TASSIA THOMAS, M.A.T.

-Tassia Thomas is thrilled to be teaching the oldest students at Birches this year.
+Tassia Thomas is thrilled to be teaching the oldest students at Birches.
 Tassia is a champion of integrated learning across disciplines, team teaching, and the responsive classroom model.
 She taught Arts and Humanities to seventh and eighth grade students at the Francis W. Parker Essential School for eight years.
 Prior to that, she taught sixth, seventh and eighth grade students at The Greenfield Center School in western Massachusetts.
 She has coached and mentored new teachers through The New Teachers Collaborative and at Tufts University.
 As a Critical Friends Coach and member of the National School Reform Faculty, Tassia has worked to help teachers improve student learning through collaborative learning communities.

 Tassia received her B.A. from Hampshire College and M.A.T. from Simmons College.

-Her daughters are in the 1st and 5th Grades at Birches.
+Her daughters are in the 3rd and 7th grades at Birches.